Drama, Theatre and Acting

 Optional modules

-Dissertation in Drama, Theatre & Acting
+Dissertation in Drama, Theatre and Acting

 This module will allow you to undertake a lengthy piece of self-guided research, giving you the opportunity to receive individual tuition in areas related to the research interest of the programme’s academic staff.
 You will be encouraged to make connections between praxis, materials and ideas encountered on earlier modules enabling you to develop an informed, critical, and historical overview of the subjects of drama, theatre, acting and performance.